Supplemental Security Income Recipients, Act Now – Go to IRS.gov – A Message from Social Security Commissioner Andrew SaulReading Time: 1 Minute

 Lastly, a word of caution.
 Be aware of scams related to the Economic Impact Payments.
 There is no fee required to receive these payments.
 Don’t be fooled.

-Visit the agency’s COVID-19 web page for important information and updates.
+Visit our website for important information and updates.

 Click here to view the IRS press release about this important issue.